Gradient correlation is a key ingredient to accelerate SGD with momentum

 \paragraph{Strong Growth Condition} To our knowledge, this assumption was introduced in \citet{polyak1987introduction}, and further used by \citet{cevher2019linear} as a relaxation of the maximal strong growth condition \citep{tseng1998incremental,solodov1998incremental}. \begin{definition} The function $f$, with a gradient estimator $\tilde \nabla_K$ (Equation~\ref{eq:gradient_estimator}), is said to verify the \textbf{Strong Growth Condition} if there exists $\rho_K\geq 1$ such that

 \end{definition} $\rho_K$ quantifies the amount of noise: the larger $\rho_K$, the higher the noise.
 In some sense, the strong growth condition allows to replace the norm of the stochastic gradient by the norm of the exact gradient, up to a degrading constant $\rho_K$.
-We will see in Section \ref{sec:convergence} that it allows to recover similar convergence results as for the deterministic case. \begin{example} \citet{vaswani2019fast} show that if the function $f$ is strongly convex and verifies Assumptions~\ref{ass:interpolation} and \ref{ass:l_smooth}, then $f$ verifies the strong growth condition with $\rho_K= \frac{L_{(K)}}{\mu}$. \end{example} \begin{remark} The \ref{SGC} implies interpolation (Assumption \ref{ass:interpolation}) if each $f_i$ is convex, see Remark \ref{rem:interpol_sgc} in Appendix~\ref{Appendix lemma saturation}.
+We will see in Section \ref{sec:convergence} that it allows to recover similar convergence results as for the deterministic case. \begin{example} \citet{vaswani2019fast} show that if the function $f$ is $\mu$-Polyak-\L{}ojasiewicz (\ref{eq:pl}) and verifies Assumptions~\ref{ass:interpolation} and \ref{ass:l_smooth}, then $f$ verifies the strong growth condition with $\rho_K= \frac{L_{(K)}}{\mu}$.
+In particular, this is also true if replacing (\ref{eq:pl}) by strong convexity, see \citet{necoara2019linear}. \end{example} \begin{remark} The \ref{SGC} implies interpolation (Assumption \ref{ass:interpolation}) if each $f_i$ is convex, see Remark \ref{rem:interpol_sgc} in Appendix~\ref{Appendix lemma saturation}.
 However in the following results (Theorems~\ref{thm:sgd}-\ref{thm:almost_sure_cvg_cvx}), as we will only assume that the sum of $f_i$ is convex, \ref{SGC} will not enforce interpolation.
 It will imply instead that minimizers of $f$ are critical points of all $f_i$. \end{remark} \begin{remark} Considering linear regression, one can choose functions such that the \ref{SGC} is verified only for arbitrary large values of $\rho_K$ (see Appendix \ref{Example big rho 1}).
 Worse, if we discard the convexity assumption, then one can construct examples such that $\rho_K$ does not exist (see Appendix \ref{Example big rho 2}).
 Finding classes of functions such that the \ref{SGC} is verified for an interesting $\rho_K$ is thus not an obvious task. \end{remark}